Bernio Verhagen

-Bernio Enzo Verhagen (born 13 February 1994) is a footballer and con-man who plays as a forward.
+Bernio Jordan Enzo Verhagen (born 13 February 1994) is a Surinamese former footballer and convicted fraudster.

-Verhagen has been contracted to several different professional football clubs, but never played an official match for a professional team.
-Danish police have charged Verhagen with rape, robbery, forgery, fraud and fleeing from the police, after his arrival in Viborg FF in November 2019.
-Since 27 November 2019, Verhagen has been remanded in custody – only interrupted by a 12-hour period as a fugitive after he managed to escape from police.
-On 24 June 2020, Verhagen was convicted of robbery and battery, but acquitted of rape, and was sentenced to one year and three months in prison and criminal deportation from Denmark.
-On 18 August 2020, he pleaded guilty to fraud and forgery.
-On 14 June 2021, he was arrested for fraud in Colombia.
+Despite lacking professional experience, Verhagen signed short-lived contracts with clubs in Moldova, South Africa, Chile, and Denmark, often under false pretences involving forged endorsements.
+His football career ended in 2019 following a police report from Danish football club Viborg FF, which exposed his fraudulent activities.
+Verhagen later faced multiple criminal charges, including robbery, fraud, and assault, resulting in convictions and prison sentences in Denmark, Colombia, and the Netherlands.

-Career
+Football career

 Verhagen briefly played in the youth academy of Dutch Eredivisie club Willem II.
-Afterwards, he was registered in three different amateur clubs in the Netherlands: TSC Oosterhout, VV Oosterhout and SC Den Dungen.
+Afterwards, he was registered in three different amateur clubs in the Netherlands: VV TSC Oosterhout, VV Oosterhout and SC Den Dungen.

 In 2019, Verhagen signed a contract with Dinamo-Auto Tiraspol in the Moldovan breakaway state of Transnistria, despite only having appeared as an amateur footballer and never having earned a professional contract.
 Verhagen never made his debut for the club.
 He left Dinamo-Auto months later, and moved to South African Premier Soccer League club Cape Town City.
 The club had received recommendations about Verhagen by a person pretending to be the acclaimed Dutch player agent Mo Sinouh from the Stellar Group agency.
 Again, Verhagen was only at the club for about one month, again without making any appearances, after which he was signed by Chilean club Audax Italiano.
 He played no matches for Audax Italiano and was only a part of the club for about a month.
 He since stated that he was subjected to racism by his teammates in Chile.
 Audax Italiano had been told that they could resell Verhagen to an unspecified Chinese club for $2 million.

 On 5 November 2019, Viborg FF presented Verhagen as their new player.
 Viborg's director of sports, Jesper Fredberg, described Verhagen as a "lightning fast and aggressive player who will fit in well here and can cover all three attacking positions in our tactics".
 Shortly afterwards, a club statement was issued which said that they had never seen him play before the contract was signed.
 On 26 November 2019, Viborg FF announced in a press release that the club had terminated Verhagen's contract by mutual agreement and that the club had also reported him to the police.
 As had happened with Cape Town City, Viborg FF had been persuaded by an agent posing as Mo Sinouh from the renowned agency Stellar Group.
 Furthermore, Viborg FF had been offered the prospect of selling Verhagen on to Chinese club Hebei Elite with a profit in a short time.
 Verhagen made no appearances for Viborg FF.